 Deloitte’s Employee Engagement Model

-Deloitte’s model aims to create an “irresistible workplace” by focusing on five core elements: meaningful work, hands-on management, a positive work environment, growth opportunities, and trust in leadership.
-When these elements are strong, employees are more likely to feel valued and engaged every day.
+Deloitte’s model suggests taking 5 key points to develop an “irresistible workplace“: meaningful work, hands-on management, positive work environment, growth opportunities and trust in leadership.
+These aspects are powerful when they are present, and staff are more likely to feel appreciated and involved throughout the day.

 The Quantum Workplace Model

-4 Level of Employee Engagement
+4 Levels of Employee Engagement

 1. Highly Engaged